10 Best Forex Cards in India for Students and Tourists in 2025

 BookMyForex Multi Currency Prepaid Forex Card

-BookMyForex Multi Currency Prepaid forex card is powered by Visa forex card in partnership with YesBank.
-You can load/reload your forex card with 14 currencies at zero margin rates.
-You will also enjoy free insurance coverage upto Rs.
-1,50,000 against lost card liability, counterfeit, and skimming.
+BookMyForex Multi Currency Prepaid Forex card is powered by Visa Forex card in partnership with YesBank.
+You can load/reload your Forex card with 14 currencies at zero margin rates.
+You will also enjoy free insurance coverage up to Rs.
+1,50,000 against lost card liability, counterfeiting, and skimming.

 BookMyForex forex card is the best option for both students and tourists because of zero margin loading rates and don’t want to spend money on card issuance fees.